Hello you beautiful creatives!

 Hey, New York!
 London!
 I’m headed your way and I’d love to jam with you in my superfun Self-Management for Actors intensives! 🙂 Enroll over here and I’ll get your homework to you next month!
 Oh, and Los Angeles, yes, when I get back from all my jet-setting, you know I’m doing one last class here at the beach before 2018 comes to a close. 😉

 Looking for a fun, free way to tune up your tools and mindset before I head out of town?
-Be sure to pop your email address in over here and join in on an 11-day ride through some of the SMFA fundamentals so we can get you on the road to more bookings and way more joy in your creative journey NOW!
+Be sure to pop your email address in over here and join in on some of the SMFA fundamentals so we can get you on the road to more bookings and way more joy in your creative journey NOW!

 Finally, add to your calendar that I’ll be jamming with you on Sunday the 16th at 2:30pm pacific over on the ol’ Facebook Live!
 It’s time to do some goal-setting for the last 100 days of 2018, y’all!
 Yup… it’s time to get specific and make some good stuff happen.